Transatlantic flight of Alcock and Brown: Background

 John Alcock was born in 1892 in Basford House on Seymour Grove, Firswood, Manchester, England.
 Known to his family and friends as "Jack", he first became interested in flying at the age of seventeen and gained his pilot's licence in November 1912.
 Alcock was a regular competitor in aircraft competitions at Hendon in 1913–14.
 He became a military pilot during the First World War and was taken prisoner in Turkey after his Handley Page bomber was shot down over the sea.
-After the war, Alcock wanted to continue his flying career and took up the challenge of attempting to be the first to fly directly across the Atlantic.
+After the war, Alcock wanted to continue his flying career and took up the challenge of direct flight across the Atlantic.

 Arthur Whitten Brown was born in Glasgow, Scotland, with American parents in 1886 and shortly afterwards the family moved to Manchester.
 Known to his family and friends as "Teddie", he began his career in engineering before the outbreak of the First World War.

 In April 1913 the London newspaper the Daily Mail offered a prize of £10,000 to: